DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_turnouts.md

 It must be fairly obvious that a DCC turnout can't be moved to a node because its "wired" to the CS/Track.

-That doesn't stop a node declariung a REMOTE_TURNOUT for it and managing that in EXRAIl.
+That doesn't stop a node throwing or closing it as the id is shared automatically between all nodes.

 ## Local node processing

-Because the node has the full (except train driving.. maybe later) EXRAIL capability, its possible to use EXRAIL in the node to monitor ONTHROW/ONCLOSE to perform local signals, switch lights, make sounds and so on.
+Because the node has almost the full (except train driving.. maybe later) EXRAIL capability, its possible to use EXRAIL in the node to monitor ONTHROW/ONCLOSE to perform local signals, switch lights, make sounds and so on.

-## Inter-node access

-Any node that is prepared to add a REMOTE_TURNOUT to it's myAutomation can THROW, CLOSE, ONTHROW etc without caring which node has the actual turnout.